What is the Five Whys method?

 We are not YouTube experts so please, forgive us if we said something wrong.

-Since lots of our users are very interested in SEO, we’ll explain now a similar example but focused on a WordPress site:
+Since lots of our users are very interested in SEO, we’ll show a similar example, but focused on a Website:

 Let’s imagine that you own a WordPress Site.